Easy Cake Pops Recipe

 ingredients for cake pops

-Homemade cake pops should be easy!
+Homemade cake pops are so easy!
 Follow my recipe and tips for perfectly dipped pops every time.

-• In a large mixing bowl, beat the cake mix, eggs, water, and vegetable oil for 2 whole minutes.
+• Beat the cake mix, eggs, water, and vegetable oil in a large mixing bowl for 2 whole minutes.
 Doing this ensures the cake will be light and fluffy.

-• Pour the cake batter into the prepared baking sheet and spread it around evenly.
+• Pour the batter into the prepared baking sheet and spread it around evenly.

-• Bake the cake for 15 minutes, or until the inserted toothpick comes out clean.
+• Bake the cake for 15 minutes, or until a toothpick inserted into the center comes out clean.
 Cool the cake completely.

 spatula spreading cake into a pan, a baked sheet cake